PTPells/ptpedia/Coffee.md

         10. Dump out the water. _This hot water does two things: heats up the V60 and flushes any remaining paper-y taste from the filter._
         11. Pour grounds into the damp filter that is now sitting in the V60
         12. Jiggle the V60 so the coffee grounds form a flat bed. _The "jiggling" motion I've found helpful for flattening the grounds is why I prefer using [Hario's V60 glass dripper situated in a plastic base](https://www.hario-usa.com/collections/drippers/products/v60-glass-coffee-dripper-03).
 Reason: I can move the dripper about witout needing to worry about the dripper and the carafee coming into contact with one another._
+        13. Create a small well in the ground bed. _I use the stem/handle of a slender cyllindircal spoon.
+You could also use your finger ;)_
+        14. Zero the scale
-        13. Woosh!
+        15. Woosh!
 Now you are ready to start brewing.
-        14. Create a small well in the ground bed. _I use the stem/handle of a slender cyllindircal spoon.
-You could also use your finger ;)_

-    + _First pour_
+    + _First Pour_
-        1. Start by pouring into the well you formed and then move outwards in concentric circles
+        1. Start a stopwatch just as you start pouring
+        2. Pour the water into the well you formed and then move outwards in concentric circles. _I've found I'm able to produce the smoothest and most "circular" pours when I imagine the motion originating from my shoulder rather than from, say, my wrist._
-        2. Pour 2x the weight of coffee in water over the grounds.
+        3. Pour a total of _2x the weight of the amount of coffee you weighed out in "Step 4" above_ into the V60
-        3. #TODO
+        4. Let the coffee bloom/be still until the stopwatch you started in "Step 1" reaches 30-45 seconds. _This time allows for the C02 that developed – and became trapped in the coffee during the roasting process – to escape.

+    + _Secound Pour_
+        1. Begin your second pour just as you did your first one: pouring hot water in concentric circles until the scale reads 60% of your total desired brew weight. _Total desired brew weight = the amount of coffee you weighed in "Step 4" of the "Pre-pour" process multipled by 15.
+E.g. 450g of water for 30g of coffee._
+        2. Weight about 15-25 seconds

+    + _Third Pour_
+        1. Once most of the water from the second pour has passed through the grounds, but _before_ all of the water has passed thread (read: the coffee bed is visible), begin your third pour as you did the two pours before: pouring hot water in concentric circles.
+        2. For this last pour, you're going to pour 40% of the remaining water weight (or whatever ends up being the difference between the weight your scale currently reads and the total weight you calcualted in "Step 1" of the _Second Pour_ section above).
+        3. Now, take the V60 off your caraffee when either of the following happens: 1) all of the hot water has passed through the beans _or_ 2) 3 minutes and 30 seconds have elapsed since you began your first pour
+        4. Swirl the coffee in the caraffe. _This helps to combine all of the coffee together that will have entered the caraffee at varying points throughout the brewing process._
+        5. That's it!
+Enjoy ^ _ ^

 ### Aeroporess